 How to Sew a Straight Stitch: The Foundation of All Sewing

-A straight stitch is sewn by setting your sewing machine to the straight stitch position, using a medium stitch length of 2.5mm, and sewing at a consistent pace without pulling or pushing the fabric — this creates the strongest, most durable seam used in 90% of all sewing projects.
+A straight stitch is sewn by setting your sewing machine to the straight stitch position, using a medium stitch length of 2.5mm, and sewing at a consistent pace without pulling or pushing the fabric — this creates the strongest, most durable seam used in the vast majority of all sewing projects.
 The stitch penetrates both layers of fabric and locks together at each end with a backstitch for permanence.
 Once you master this single technique, you unlock the ability to construct garments, quilt layers, hem fabrics, and assemble home decor items with professional-grade durability.

 The straight stitch is the most fundamental technique in sewing — every decorative stitch, every complex construction method, every advanced technique builds directly on this single skill.
 Understanding why the straight stitch works, how your machine creates it, and how to troubleshoot it separates beginner sewists who fight their machines from confident makers who produce clean, professional results every time.